Daniel 9: 70 Weeks Determined for Israel and Jerusalem

 Again, this speaks only to the temple, although it does hint at the troublesome times the Jews were having in just building the temple at the time.
 It was in the sixth year of the reign of Darius I on the third day of Adar, February 19, 516 BC, that the temple was completed.

-In the seventh year of the reign of Artaxerxes I (465 - 424 BC) king of Persia, Ezra went from Babylon to Jerusalem with others, leaving on the first day of the first month of Nisan (March 9, 457 BC) and arrived in Jerusalem on the first day of the fifth month of Av (July 5, 457 BC).
-In his journey he also had a decree from Artaxerxes.
+We aren’t told exactly when the third decree was given, but we are told that it is in this seventh year of his reign that Ezra the priest and scribe went from Babylon to Jerusalem with priests and Levites, singers, porters, Nethinims, and ministers of this house of God.
+Leaving on the first day of the first month of Abib/Nisan (March 9, 457 BC) and arrived in Jerusalem on the first day of the fifth month of Av (July 5, 457 BC).
+Ezra 7:1-10 So the decree had to be given between Tishri 458 BC and Abib/Nisan 457 BC since in his journey he had a letter of that decree from Artaxerxes to be put into force at his arrival.

 Ezra 7:11-28